-Puff on an intricate hookah while Collins Avenue as a backdrop from D’vine Hookah Lounge, a first of its kind for Miami Beach.
+Puff on an intricate hookah with Lincoln Road as a backdrop from D’vine Hookah Lounge, a first of its kind for Miami Beach.
 It features over 65 flavors to try while you kick back in their plush and modern lounge.
 More than that, they offer a full-service bar and a menu of exotic foods that will make the experience just… well, divine.

 Art and Culture